-Grapevine diseases are a sad topic, but with an optimal (sunny) location, proper training, and adequate pruning, it is possible to prevent almost any problem.
-The most important factor, however, is which the grapevine variety you choose!
-The crucial question is in which league you want to play: bottom, middle, high, or top?
+Grapevine diseases are a sad but unavoidable subject... yet, with an optimal (sunny) location, proper training, and adequate pruning, it is possible to prevent almost any problem.
+The essential factor, however, is which grapevine variety you choose!

 It may be an unsportsmanlike practice, but the very best precaution against problems with vines is to use grape-free (fruitless) varieties.
 These grapevine varieties burst with health and will only develop leaves without any fruits.
 None of the listed diseases and problems really concern them.
 Location, training and pruning etc.. are not deciding factors for these plants that grow like weeds and are almost indestructible.

 Many North American Vitis species have large berries and are also resistant to mildew and other fungal diseases; that is is why in recent decades "American vines" -- such as "Buffalo," "Isabella," and "Boskoops Glorie" -- have been used more and more.
 They descend from the almost indestructible fox vine "Vitis labrusca," which takes its name from the foxy taste of the fruit.
 These varieties all taste a little strange and unusually sharp.
 "Strawberry aroma" is a cute paraphrase, "Swamp Plum" and "Skunk Grape," as well as Swiss "Chatze Seychler" (Cat-Urin) tell it clearly...
 The stocks are healthy with large leaves and decorative grapes, but the taste needs getting used to... the grapes lend themselves great for jam and jellies though.
 Location, training, and pruning are less crucial here, if at all, and the plants can also be planted in partial shade.